domoritz/validitychecker/README.md

 ## Documentation
 * [Wiki](/domoritz/validitychecker/wiki)

+To see all Fabric tasks, use `fab -l` in the www directory.

 ## Problem
 * It is difficult for normal people to classify the background of scientific statements and what is serious.